 Through virtual network peering: You can connect virtual networks to each other, enabling resources in either virtual network to communicate with each other, using virtual network peering.
 The virtual networks you connect can be in the same, or different, Azure regions.
 To learn more, see Virtual network peering.

 Communicate with on-premises resources

 You can connect your on-premises computers and networks to a virtual network using any of the following options:

-- Azure ExpressRoute: Established between your network and Azure, through an ExpressRoute partner.
+Azure ExpressRoute: Established between your network and Azure, through an ExpressRoute partner.
 This connection is private.
-Traffic does not go over the internet.
+Traffic doesn't go over the internet.
 To learn more, see ExpressRoute.

 Filter network traffic

 You can filter network traffic between subnets using either or both of the following options:

 Network security groups: Network security groups and application security groups can contain multiple inbound and outbound security rules.
 These rules enable you to filter traffic to and from resources by source and destination IP address, port, and protocol.
 To learn more, see Network security groups or Application security groups.

 Network virtual appliances: A network virtual appliance is a VM that performs a network function, such as a firewall, WAN optimization, or other network function.
 To view a list of available network virtual appliances that you can deploy in a virtual network, see Azure Marketplace.